 (Google Alert cancelled)

-If you choose to receive alerts sent to your inbox via email, you can configure rules in your email application to automatically redirect all alerts to one or more email folders.
-This helps keep your alerts organized and easier to track and sort through.
+If you would like alerts to be sent via email, you can configure rules in your email application to automatically redirect all alerts to one or more email folders.
+This will help keep your alerts organized and easier to track and sort through.

-If you choose to receive alerts via RSS feed, you can use a feed reader to view the information on your smartphone or mobile device.
+If your alerts are sent out via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.

-Once your alerts are set up, you can track information about topics, brands, competitors, etc., or create content in your chosen topic.
+Once your alerts are set up, you can monitor information about keywords, names, competitors, etc., or start creating content for your blog in your topic of choice.

-How To Publish News Items From Google Alerts On Your Site
+How To Publish News Items From Google Alerts On Your WordPress Site

-You can display news items directly from Google Alerts on your WordPress your WordPress blog as blog posts or as a ‘widgetized’ item on your sidebar.
+You can display news items directly from Google Alerts on your WordPress your site as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: